CIS120 Linux Fundamentals by Scott Shaper

 Startup Files

-File When It's Read Common Use
+File When It's Read What to Put There

-/etc/profile During login (all users) System-wide settings
+/etc/profile During login (all users) System-wide settings—edited by admins only

 Example .bashrc File